LogoClim: WorldClim in NetLogo

 Summary

 The model utilizes raster data to represent climate variables such as temperature and precipitation over time.
-It incorporates historical data (1960-2021) and future climate projections (2021-2100) derived from global climate models under various Shared Socioeconomic Pathways (SSPs, O’Neill et al. (2017)).
-All climate inputs are sourced from WorldClim 2.1, which provides high-resolution interpolated datasets derived from weather station records worldwide (Fick & Hijmans, 2017).
+It incorporates historical data (1951-2024) and future climate projections (2021-2100) derived from global climate models under various Shared Socioeconomic Pathways (SSPs) (O’Neill et al., 2017).
+All climate inputs come from WorldClim 2.1, a widely used source of high-resolution, interpolated climate datasets based on weather station observations worldwide (Fick & Hijmans, 2017), available for academic and other non-commercial use.

 Statement of need

-The LogoClim model was developed for seamless integration with other models through NetLogo’s LevelSpace (ls) extension (Hjorth et al., 2020), which enables parallel execution and data exchange between models.
+The LogoClim model was developed for seamless integration with other models through NetLogo’s LevelSpace extension (Hjorth et al., 2020), which enables parallel execution and data exchange between models.
 This integration capability makes it particularly valuable for agent-based simulations that incorporate climate data to study ecological, environmental, or social processes affected by climate conditions.

 Acknowledgements